alboteanud/FirebaseObjectList/README.md

 Firebase Object list with POJO
 ===================================

-Firebase Object list with POJO with createdOn property Sample Notice that the "Note" POJO has an "created" public Object initialised by the ServerValue.TIMESTAMP and a public method like:
+The "Note" POJO has an "created" public Object initialised by the ServerValue.TIMESTAMP and a public method like:

     public Long getCreatedTimestamp() {